 Isolation vs Compound Exercises

-Isolation exercises like dumbbell flies — exercises that work single joints; in this case the shoulder — have a place in every training program.
-Muscles growth is triggered by a few different factors, one of them being the amount of time the muscle is placed under tension.
+Isolation exercises like dumbbell flies — exercises that work across a single joint, in this case the shoulder — have a place in every training program because of their ability to stimulate hypertrophy (that’s bodybuilder-speak for muscle growth).
+Several factors trigger muscle growth, one of them being the amount of time the muscle is placed under tension.

 Think of a standard powerlifting style set of deadlifts, something like 3-5 sets of 3-5 reps.
 This low-volume/heavy weight approach will lead to big gains in strength due to the impact it has on the central nervous system (CNS), but it doesn’t necessarily lead to gains in muscle mass (if you’ve spent enough time at gyms, chances are you’ve seen examples of this phenomenon: slight individuals who top out at 140 lbs yet can lift an ungodly amount of weight).
 This is because those low-volume sets often don’t last long enough to adequately stimulate muscle hypertrophy.